utsawk/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Fully connected		| outputs n_classes (= 43)      									|
 | Softmax				|       									|

+The overall achitecture is presented in the figure below.
+![architecture][image15]

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.